tflander/BallOfMudBloomFilter/README.md

-# BallOfMudBloomFilter
+# SpamFilterKata

-This is a refactoring kata

-there are four projects:
-  - BloomFilterDirty
-  - BloomFilterDirtyTests
-  - BloomFilterClean
-  - BloomFilterCleanTests

-We only care about BloomFilterDirty and BloomFilterDirtyTests

-The project BloomFilter clean is a possible refactoring solution.
-It's actually the original code before making things bad.
+This is a refactoring kata.
+The idea is to go beyond the concepts learned in the Gilded Rose kata, and to explore problems you would likely face in the real world.

+## Background
+We have an EmailAddress spam filter to flag incoming email addresses from known spammers.

+This code is reported as not scaling well.
+Over time as the list of spam messages grew, we started seeing legitimate email addresses filtered.
+We've been asked to take a look at this code and figure out how to make it scale better.

 TODO:

-1) Run tests and verify they are all green
+1) Run tests and verify they are all green.
-2) Clean up BloomFilterDirty
-3) Make the hash algorithms injectable

-TODO:  Todd to provide requirements for step #3
+2) Take a look at the tests.
+Note the IsSpam() method is the one that doesn't seem to scale.
+3) Create characterization tests around IsSpam() and make a plan for scaling the method.

+TODO: provide a markdown file detailing a possible solution.